 To alleviate these conflicts, the three parties entered into the German-British-American Agreement on Samoa on 2 December 1899, under the terms of which Germany was given exclusive control over those islands to the west of 171° west longitude.

-Provisional government stamps were used for less than year (1899-1900) before Germany began issuing its own postage.
+In 1900, Germany began issuing postage for Samoa.
 As with most of the German colonies, German Samoa initially used overprints of the German Krone / Adler issues, before switching to Yacht Issues.